The best budgeting apps of 2021

 Goodbudget (basic version: free; GoodBudget Plus: $6.99/month or $59.99/year)

 Goodbudget is another envelope budgeting app that helps you allocate and manage your monthly spending.
 You enter your budget for each envelope category, such as groceries, gas, entertainment and more.
-With the free version you’re able to create 10 envelopes, but with the paid GoodBudget Plus version, you can make an unlimited number of envelopes.
+With the free version you’re able to create 10 envelopes, but with the paid GoodBudget Plus version you can make an unlimited number of envelopes.

 This is a manual app, which means you can’t import your credit card transactions.
 So once your envelopes are set up, every time you make a purchase, you’ll manually fill that envelope category with the amount you paid.
 You can also add recurring payments to simplify your entries.